camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-engine.html.md

       </p>
       <p>
         <strong>Text Content:</strong>
-        Jdbc name of the datasource to use for this process engine.
+        JDBC name of the datasource to use for this process engine.
       </p>
       <p>
         <strong>Default Value:</strong>